 I specialise in turning complex technologies, information and processes into refined products with a clear sense of purpose.
 In tech teams this often means creating prototypes, product architectures, design systems, brand languages, interaction flows, interface design and briefing teams.

-Over the last few years I've mostly been working with early or mid-stage startups and arts organisations.
+Since 2020 I've been a consulting Design Director, working with AI products, cultural interventions and recently a bit of green tech.
 I'm equally comfortable collaborating directly with founders, artists and executives, as part of a multi-disciplinary product team, or taking on a full project by myself.
-Whether a website, a book or a brand, my designs reflect core values of function, meaning and efficiency with resources.

 The Design Museum

 - Design of the Year, 2013 (for GOV.UK)